KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/3 String Basics/4 Strings are Arrays.md

 Bracket notation is a way of getting a specific index/letter in a string.

-The counting doesn't start counting at 1 though, it starts at 0.
+**The counting doesn't start counting at 1 though, it starts at 0.** So 0, is equal to the first character.

 You can also use negative numbers to go from back to front.
 For example you can do string[-1] to grab the very last letter of "Hello World"